-Last year our valuers advised that the valuation of our land and buildings are subject to 'material valuation uncertainty' due to the financial impact of Covid-19.
-This means that the valuations are less reliable than they would normally be due to the unknown future impact that Covid-19 might have on the real estate market.
-This 'uncertainty' remains this year and we will need to continue to keep the valuations under review.
+Last year our valuers advised that the valuation of our land and buildings are subject to 'material valuation uncertainty' due to the financial impact of Covid-19, meaning that the valuations were less reliable than they would normally be due to the unknown future impact that Covid-19 might have on the real estate market.
+For 2020/21, although the valuers point out that the pandemic continues to affect economies and real estate markets globally, as at the valuation date (31 March 2021) property markets are mostly functioning again.
+Transaction volumes and other relevant evidence have returned to levels upon which to base opinions of value.
+Accordingly, their valuation is not reported as being subject to 'material valuation uncertainty'.
+However, in recognition of the potential for market conditions to move rapidly in response to changes in the control or future spread of Covid-19, the valuers highlight the importance of the valuation date.